Core Web Vitals for better user experience

 Over the years, Google has added UX factors as criteria for its search engine to build the ranking results.
 Some of these are the performance and mobile friendliness of websites.

-Earlier this year, Google announced that the search engine is now including Core Web Vitals as the foundation for evaluating page experience.
+Earlier this year, Google announced that the search engine will be including Core Web Vitals as the foundation for evaluating page experience.
+These SEO scores will be included by Google in their core algorithm in May 2021.
 Therefore, optimizing for quality of user experience is key to the long-term success of any website.

 What’s Core Web Vitals?